ghc/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -po ⟨stem⟩

-    The :rts-flag:`-po` option overrides the stem used to form the output file paths for the cost-center profiler (see :rts-flag:`-p` and :rts-flag:`-pj` flags above) and heap profiler (see :rts-flag:`-h`).
+    The :rts-flag:`-po` option overrides the stem used to form the output file paths for the cost-centre profiler (see :rts-flag:`-p` and :rts-flag:`-pj` flags above) and heap profiler (see :rts-flag:`-h`).

-    For instance, running a program with ``+RTS -h -p -pohello-world`` would produce a heap profile named :file:`hello-world.hp` and a cost-center profile named :file:`hello-world.prof`.
+    For instance, running a program with ``+RTS -h -p -pohello-world`` would produce a heap profile named :file:`hello-world.hp` and a cost-centre profile named :file:`hello-world.prof`.

 .. rts-flag:: -V <secs>